OInfinity/IT-Support-Basics/Basic_Core_Concepts/WEEK.4.md

 - Which hardware component gave me the most challenge, and why?
 - Could I describe a real IT issue I could solve today?
 - What support task do I feel most confident doing now?
-- Am I ready to interview for a real IT support position?

 ---